tum-pbs/pbdl-book/physicalloss-discuss.md

 On the positive side, we can leverage DL frameworks with backpropagation to compute the derivatives of the model.
 At the same time, this puts us at the mercy of the learned representation regarding the reliability of these derivatives.
-Also, each derivative requires backpropagation through the full network, which can be very slow.
+Also, each derivative requires backpropagation through the full network, which can be very expensive.
 Especially so for higher-order derivatives.

 And while the setup is relatively simple, it is generally difficult to control.
-The NN has flexibility to refine the solution by itself, but at the same time, tricks are necessary when it doesn't pick the right regions of the solution.
+The NN has flexibility to refine the solution by itself, but at the same time, tricks are necessary when it doesn't focus on the right regions of the solution.

 ## Is it "Machine Learning"?